-The Toolchest, located at the top left corner of your screen, provides access to system functions, applications, hardware and software information, and documentation, as shown in Figure 1-11.
+The Toolchest, located at the top left corner of your screen, provides access to system functions, applications, hardware and software information, and documentation.
+See Figure 1-11.

 Note: For a complete description of the Toolchest, select Help > InfoSearch from the Toolchest, and type Desktop Users Guide.